pnp/blog/content/microsoft-365-platform-community-update/22-06-14/index.md

 Microsoft 365 Platform Community is community activities coordinated by numerous teams inside of the Microsoft 365 engineering organizations.
 This is a community-driven open-source initiative where Microsoft and external community members are sharing their learning's around implementation practices for Microsoft 365.

 Topics vary from Microsoft Viva, Microsoft Graph, Microsoft Teams, Power Platform, OneDrive and SharePoint.
-Active development and contributions happen in GitHub by providing contributions to the samples, reusable components, and documentation for different areas.
+Active development and contributions happen in GitHub by providing contributions to the samples, reusable components, and documentation for various areas.
 PnP is owned and coordinated by Microsoft engineering, but this is work done by the community for the community.

 See more details from New Microsoft 365 Platform (PnP) team model with new community leads

-The initiative is facilitated by Microsoft, but we have multiple community members as part of the platform community team (see team details in end of the article) and we are always looking to extend the Platform Community team with more community members.
+The initiative is facilitated by Microsoft, but we have multiple community members as part of the platform community team (see team details in end of the article) and we are always looking to grow the Platform Community team with more community members.
 Notice that since this is open-source community initiative, so there’s no SLAs for the support for the samples provided through GitHub.
 Obviously, all officially released components and libraries are under official support from Microsoft.

 ### Main resources around Microsoft 365 Community